-Did you know that firewood with smaller rings, burns longer or was it hotter?
+Did you know that firewood with smaller rings burns longer?
+Or was it hotter?

 Fourth?
 Getting the damned fire started with wet wood.

-It took a lot of patience and an assortment of tools.
-A propane torch, bacon grease, maybe some candle wax, some skill, and a lot of patience.
+It took a lot of patience and an assortment of tools: a propane torch, bacon grease, maybe some candle wax, some skill, and a lot of patience.
 Especially at three in the morning, freezing cold, in a robe.

 She doesn’t leave anything under your pillow but who wants splinters in their bed anyway?
 This supernatural-like figure brings the gift of ambiance upon request and now we can eliminate steps one, two and half of four.

+After she threw the last round, we said our goodbyes as she boosted her rotund partner into the truck and off they went.
 As she drove away I found myself wondering if there is a deity of wood stacking.